MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ## SharePoint folder connector

-You can read a detailed step by step guide on how to connect to the files hosted on your SharePoint site in the [SharePoint folder](connectors/sharepointfolder.md#connect-to-a-sharepoint-folder) article.
+You can read a detailed step-by-step guide on how to connect to the files hosted on your SharePoint site in the [SharePoint folder](connectors/sharepointfolder.md#connect-to-a-sharepoint-folder) article.

 After successfully establishing the connection, you'll be prompted with a table preview that shows the files in your SharePoint site.
 Select the **Transform data** button at the bottom right of the window.